 Psoriasis symptoms include inflamed, red skin patches, often covered with scales.
 The affected skin may burn or itch.
 These most common locations for psoriasis outbreaks are the elbows, knees, scalp, neck, hands, feet, and in some cases, the fingernails.
 Many cases of psoriasis are relapsing and remitting, meaning that symptoms come and go over time.

 The symptoms of psoriatic arthritis include the skin-related symptoms of psoriasis, along with fatigue, and pain, swelling, and stiffness.
 Psoriasis commonly affects joints in your ankle, knees, fingers, toes, and lower back.
 Tendons can also become inflamed and sore.
 Some people with PsA develop dactylitis, which can make your fingers or toes swell and give them a sausage-like appearance.
-In some cases, your eyes can become red and inflamed, or you may have a conjunctivitis infection, known as "pink eye."
+In some cases, your eyes can become red and inflamed, or you may have a conjunctivitis infection."

 Psoriasis and PsA are autoimmune conditions.
 With autoimmune conditions, your body mistakenly attacks itself.
 In psoriasis, the immune system attacks skin cells.
 In PsA, your joints and tendons are also attacked along with the skin.

 According to the American Autoimmune Related Diseases Association, there are more than 100 conditions classified as autoimmune, affecting an estimated 50 million Americans.
 Having any autoimmune disease puts you at an increased risk of other autoimmune conditions.